 Prerequisite(s): POLS 201 or POLS 202 or LAWS 200 or JURI 210 or JAST 201 or departmental approval.
 This seminar explores the legal and political traditions giving rise to contemporary Israeli and American legal systems.
 This encompasses such aspects as democratic process with its origins and influences, governmental institutions within each legal system, the role of religion and the protection of minority rights.
 Comparative perspectives provide an understanding of each legal system within its national context.
 Mutually exclusive with POLS 351.

 Prerequisite(s): JAST 201 or RELG 221 or EDFD 220 or HUMN 201 or HUMN 202 or HUMN 285 or departmental approval.
 This course will explore aspects of Jewish American studies not covered in the curriculum or which deserve more in-depth treatment than that in an existing course.
 The specific topic will be announced each time the course is offered.
 May be repeated once for a total of 6 credits.

 Prerequisite(s): JAST 201.
 This course will provide students and faculty with flexibility within the existing academic structure.
 Students and faculty may collaborate to create a course of study which either supplements existing courses or fills in gaps which either student or faculty perceive in a student's curriculum.
-3 hours lecture.

 Prerequisite(s): JAST 201.
 Students will work with the instructor to develop a research area that is both derived from and builds on their earlier classroom and/or personal experience.
 Students in the course are expected to share the progress and outcome of their research with the class.
 Scope of topics to be selected to enrich the student's overall understanding of Jewish American Studies.